DualeHuss/metro-dashboard/README.md

 A simple dashboard for WMATA Metro riders in the DMV.
 You can search for any Metro station and see live train arrival times, the weather, and where the station is on a map.

-This is our group project for INST 377.
+This is my project for INST 377.

 ## What it does

 - Search for any WMATA station by name or code (like A01)
 - See real-time train arrivals for that station
 - See the current weather at that station
-- View the full arrivals board on a separate page with a map
+- See the full arrivals board on a separate page with a map
 - See which stations have been searched most often

 ## Target browsers